|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Fulbright US Student Program||

-Available to graduating seniors and graduate students to conduct research, pursue advanced study, or undertake teaching assistantships for one year in a foreign country.
+Available to graduating seniors, graduate students and recent alumni to conduct research, pursue advanced study, practice a creative art or undertake teaching assistantships for one year in a foreign country.

 Award Value: Supports one year of research, study, or teaching English abroad through the US Fulbright program.
 Travel and living expenses provided.